intrahealth/client-registry-docs/docs/index.md

 ## Summary

-A Client Registry holds patient identifers and may include patient demographic information.
-It is a necessary tool for  the public health use cases that require managing patients, monitoring outcomes, and conducting case-based surveillance.
+A Client Registry (CR) holds patient identifers and may include patient demographic information.
+It is a necessary tool for public health use cases that require managing patients, monitoring outcomes, and conducting case-based surveillance.

-Client Registries can be implemented in many ways.
-This implementation is an open source and open standards-based and offers the ability to:
+This CR is an open source and open standards-based implementation that offers the ability to:

 * Assign and look-up unique identifiers,
-* Allow connections from diverse point of service (POS) systems, such as electronic medical record systems (EMRs), that can submit messages in FHIR, and
+* Allow connections from diverse point of service (POS) systems, such as electronic medical record (EMR) systems, that can submit messages in FHIR, and
-* Configuration of decision rules around patient matching.
+* Configure decision rules around patient matching.

 !!! caution
     This implementation does not allow point-of-service systems to get patient demographic information stored in the Client Registry.
-This is also not a Shared Health Record, nor does it patient clinical data.
+This is also not a Shared Health Record, nor does it contain patient clinical data.

 ## Use Cases